iLya2IK/libgraphviz_litedyn/README.md

 ### Installation

-Get the sources and add the *source* directory to the project search path.
-For the Lazarus development environment, you can install the libgraphviz_ilya2ik.lpk package for your project.
-For FPC add the *source* directory to the *fpc.cfg* file.
+Get the sources and add the *src* directory to the project search path.
+For the Lazarus development environment, you can install the *libgraphviz_ilya2ik.lpk* package for your project.
+For FPC add the *src* directory to the *fpc.cfg* file.

 #### Usage example